inventeeo/textmoment-support/README.md

 4. Complete the purchase through Apple's payment system

 ### How do I cancel my subscription?
-- iOS
-Subscriptions can be managed through your Apple ID in your device settings:
+- iOS: Subscriptions can be managed through your Apple ID in your device settings:

 1. Open the **Settings** app on your iPhone.
 2. Tap on **[Your Name]** at the top of the Settings menu.